dfloer/SC2k-docs/simulation spec.md

 | Fusion | 2500 | 8880 | 555 |

 Efficiency is simply the number of tiles a plant can power / the number of tiles the plant takes up.
 So for the Coal plant this is 704 / 16 = 44.
 This is not part of the simulation, just included for illustrative purposes.

+The energy saving ordinance appears to save 1/12 (~8.33%) power.

 #### Wind Power